abelardopardo/ontask_b/docs_src/Install/index.rst

 #.
 Verify that the interpreter can run and has the right version (3) using the command line interpreter (either ``python --version`` or ``python3 --version``).

 #.
 Install `pip <https://pip.pypa.io/en/stable/>`__ (the package may be called ``python3-pip`` for Python 3).
 This tool will be used to install additional libraries required to execute OnTask.

+#.
+Some python libraries will require compiling source code, so make sure the package python3.7-dev is also installed.

 Download, install and configure OnTask
 **************************************